kappa-db/kappa-view-list/README.md

 ### core.list.tail(size, fn)

-Listen for updates to the upper end of the list, a window of size `size`. `fn` is called with a list of messages.
+Listen for updates to the upper end of the list, a window of size `size`. `fn` is called with a list of messages, sorted from low to high.

 ### core.list.onInsert(fn)